Momentum-Team-20/notes/intro-js.md

 ## Function arguments and variable names

+- You can think of arguments like input we can give to a function.
+- Not every function needs to accept arguments.
+Some functions don't need any input to do their job.
-- Function arguments are like variables
+- Function arguments are like variables: they can hold values.
+- They get their values ONLY when you call the function
-- You can reassign them with new values
+- You can call the same function with different values for the arguments, but the function will always refer to them by the same names
+- The names of the arguments only exist inside the function; they are not available outside of the body of the function.
-- If you pass variables to a function as arguments, they _do not_ have to have the same name
+- If you pass variables to a function as arguments, they _do not_ have to have the same name as the function parameters.

 ---

-## Using different variable and argument names example
+## Using different variable and parameter names example

 ```js
 let ballRadius = 10